 Since our inception in 2008, we have focused most of our financial resources and efforts towards developing our SIMPLE Antibody Platform and antibody engineering technologies, identifying potential product candidates, establishing process, development and manufacturing capabilities for our product candidates and advancing multiple discovery programs into the clinic.
 We have advanced four internally developed product candidates into clinical development-ARGX-113, ARGX-110, ARGX-111 and ARGX-109-three into the preclinical stage-ARGX-115, ARGX-112 and ARGX-116-and currently have multiple programs in the discovery stages.
-Through December 31, 2016, we have raised an aggregate of €144.5 million, including (i) an aggregate of €46.0 million from the private placement of equity securities in 2008, 2009 and 2011, (ii) €41.8 million from our initial public offering on the Euronext Brussels in 2014, (iii) €46.0 million from the private placement of equity securities, primarily to U.S.-based institutional investors, in 2016 and (iv) €10.7 million from governmental bodies.
-In addition, we have received upfront payments, milestone payments and research and development service fees from our collaborators totaling €61.0 million as of December 31, 2016.
-As of December 31, 2016, we had cash, cash equivalents and current financial assets of €96.7 million.
+Through December 31, 2017, we have raised an aggregate gross proceeds of €474.7 million, including (i) an aggregate of €46.0 million from the private placement of equity securities in 2008, 2009 and 2011, (ii) €41.8 million from our initial public offering on the Euronext Brussels in 2014, (iii) €46.0 million from the private placement of equity securities, primarily to U.S.-based institutional investors, in 2016, (iv) \$114.7 million from our initial U.S. public offering on the Nasdaq Global Select Market in May 2017 and (v) \$265.5 million from our second U.S public offering on the Nasdaq Global Select Market in December 2017.
+In addition, as of December 31, 2017, we have received upfront payments, milestone payments and research and development service fees from our collaborators totaling €77.3 million and have received €13.2 million in grants and incentives from governmental bodies.
+As of December 31, 2017, we had cash, cash equivalents and current financial assets of €359.8 million.

 Since our inception, we have incurred significant operating losses.
 We do not currently have any approved products and have never generated any revenue from product sales.
 Our ability to generate revenue sufficient to achieve profitability will depend significantly upon the successful development and eventual commercialization of one or more of our product candidates, which may never occur.
-For the years ended December 31, 2015 and

-2016, we incurred total comprehensive losses of \notin 15.3 million and \notin 21.4 million, respectively.
-As of December 31, 2016, we had an accumulated deficit of \notin 72.5 million.
+For the years ended December 31, 2016 and 2017, we incurred total comprehensive losses of €21.4 million and €28.1 million, respectively.
+As of December 31, 2017, we had accumulated losses of €100.6 million.

 We expect our expenses to increase substantially in connection with our ongoing development activities related to our preclinical and clinical programs.
-In addition, upon the closing of the Offering, we expect to incur additional costs associated with operating as a public company in the United States.
+In addition, we expect to incur additional costs associated with operating as a public company in the United States.
 We anticipate that our expenses will increase substantially if and as we:

-- complete the Phase 2 clinical trials of ARGX-113 and ARGX-110, our lead product candidates; - develop a subcutaneous formulation of ARGX-113, including a Phase 1 clinical trial in healthy volunteers to explore additional indications; - start preparation of potential pivotal Phase 3 clinical trials of ARGX-113; - continue the research and development of our other clinical- and preclinical-stage product candidates and discovery stage programs; - seek to enhance our technology platform and discover and develop additional product candidates; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - potentially establish a sales, marketing and distribution infrastructure and scale-up manufacturing capabilities to commercialize any product candidates for which we may obtain regulatory approval; - maintain, expand and protect our intellectual property portfolio, including litigation costs associated with defending against alleged patent infringement claims; - add clinical, scientific, operational, financial and management information systems and personnel, including personnel to support our product development and potential future commercialization efforts; and - experience any delays or encounter any issues any of the above, including failed studies, ambiguous trial results, safety issues or other regulatory challenges.
+- execute one or more Phase 3 clinical trials of ARGX-113 in MG and, potentially, ITP and PV; - complete the Phase 2 clinical trials of ARGX-113 in ITP and PV and ARGX-110 in CTCL and AML / high-risk MDS; - develop a subcutaneous formulation of ARGX-113, including a Phase 1 clinical trial in healthy volunteers to explore additional indications; - continue the research and development of our other clinical- and preclinical-stage product candidates and discovery stage programs; - seek to enhance our technology platform and discover and develop additional product candidates; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - potentially establish a sales, marketing and distribution infrastructure and scale-up manufacturing capabilities to commercialize any product candidates for which we may obtain regulatory approval; - maintain, expand and protect our intellectual property portfolio, including litigation costs associated with defending against alleged patent infringement claims; - add clinical, scientific, operational, financial and management information systems and personnel, including personnel to support our product development and potential future commercialization efforts; and - experience any delays or encounter any issues any of the above, including failed studies, ambiguous trial results, safety issues or other regulatory challenges.